 Liaising with police and social workers

-When there have been repeated breaches of intervention orders
+Repeated breaches of intervention orders

-When the victim is preparing to leave the abusive environment
+Preparing to leave the abusive environment

 During child custody exchanges

-When relocating to a new address or attending court proceedings
+Relocation to a new address or attending court proceedings

 Victims in active domestic violence situations